Are Apple Watch Bands Interchangeable? (2026 Compatibility Guide)

 Q: What's the most common mistake when buying a third-party band?

-A: Shopping by series number instead of size group.
-Always filter by 38/40/41mm or 42/44/45/49mm.
+A: Shopping by series number instead of case size.
+Filter by 38/40/41mm or 42/44/45/49mm and the rest sorts itself.

 Q: Does the Ultra 2 take the same bands as the Series 9?